 We live in a country of innovators.
 Thomas Jefferson was responsible for issuing patents and Abraham Lincoln himself held a patent.
 I have no doubt that the next generation of drugs and devices will originate from universities, hospitals, and other public sector research institutions.

 Too funny.
 Jefferson and Lincoln are hardly relevant at this point.
 The policy debate is not whether there’s a role for a patent system.
-The debate is, rather, whether the patent system should be used as-is for inventions made in projects undertaking in the public interest and so deserving of public funding.
+The debate is, rather, whether the patent system should be used as-is for inventions made in projects undertaken in the public interest and so deserving of public funding.
 The Kennedy patent policy, the IPA program, and then Bayh-Dole have insisted that publicly funded inventions carry with them a public covenant, that patents are to be used in non-ordinary ways, to promote practical application and competition rather than to suppress inventions or to exclude competitors.
 But AUTM appears to believe that federally supported inventions are ordinary inventions with the special twist that inventors should have no rights in them in favor of university bureaucrats trying to get as much money (or as many exclusive licenses) as possible from them.
 Otherwise, we would see metrics such as the average number (ahem) of licensees per patent family; the size of university patent pools available for royalty-free, non-exclusive licensing; the number of companies using university-hosted inventions.
 But we have none of this.

 We cannot contest the AUTM CEO’s belief about the next generation of “drugs and devices.”
 It’s just that he cannot show that the last generation of “drugs and devices” has originated from universities, et al. So it is, truly, just a belief.
 Without a grounding in fact, even sincerely held beliefs are just another form of bullshit.
 We might pause to consider to what extent we want our research policies–at least with regard to inventions–to be shaped primarily by bullshit.